zeptofs/nz-api-documentation/source/index.html.md

 **Step 1.
 Extract the timestamp and signatures from the header**

-Zepto the header, using the `.` (dot) character as the separator, to get a list of elements.
+Split the header, using the `.` (dot) character as the separator, to get a list of elements.

 | Element | Description |
 |---------|-------------|